-Terms being defined in 36.2 of this regulation are used exclusively for 36.0 of this regulation.
-Other terms not defined herein shall have meanings defined in the Clean Air Act Amendments of 1990 (CAA), 7 DE Admin.
-Code 1101, or 2.0 of this regulation.

-"Assist System" means a system that creates a vacuum to assist the movement of vapors back into the storage tank.

-"Balance System" means a system where pressure develops in the vehicle tank during fueling operations, and vacuum in the storage tank created when the fuel is removed, forces displaced vapors out the vehicle tank and back into the storage tank.
+- 36.2.1 Terms being defined in subsection 36.2 of this regulation are used exclusively for Section 36.0 of this regulation.
+Other terms not defined herein shall have meanings defined in the Clean Air Act Amendments of 1990 (CAA), or 7 DE Admin.
+Code 1101, or Section 2.0 of this regulation 7 DE Admin.
+Code 1124. - "Assist System" means a system that creates a vacuum to assist the movement of vapors back into the storage tank. - "Balance System" means a system where pressure develops in the vehicle tank during fueling operations, and vacuum in the storage tank created when the fuel is removed, forces displaced vapors out the vehicle tank and back into the storage tank. - "Day" means a calendar day.
+However, when used to determine when a required document is due and the day falls on a weekend or holiday, the document may be submitted on the first working Day after the weekend or holiday.